nicm42/100-days-of-code-v2/log 2.md

 **Day 50: 3rd February 2021**
 A couple more videos today, using state.
 And props.
 Which are definitely things I'm going to need to practise some more before I get them, I think.

+**Day 51: 4th February 2021**
+Two more videos with some more state.
+I think I'm starting to get it.